MaxGeras/hw3M-HIS-R00981139/README.md

 # hw3M-HIS-R00981139
-In Java 8, please process this attached dataset and output the calculated data points below in an XML schema you define.
+In Java 8, please process this attached dataset (airlines) and output the calculated data points below in an XML schema you define.
 Please submit your code and resulting XML for review.

 ·         Total number of airports